 When I was flying to Sofia, I got to the airport 2 hours early, only to find a staggering lineup at the check-in counter, which ended up taking me more than an hour to clear.
 You know what I should’ve done?
-Check in online.
+Checking in online.

-ClaimCompass tip: Some airlines will make you pay a fine if you haven’t checked-in online or if you don’t have a printed copy of your boarding pass.
+Some airlines will make you pay a fine if you haven’t checked-in online or if you don’t have a printed copy of your boarding pass.
 For instance, Wizzair will charge you anywhere between 10 and 30€ for checking-in at the airport rather than online, and up to 50€ per passenger if your boarding pass isn’t printed out.

-It also lets them know that you are very likely to show up, meaning that they won’t sell your seat to someone else - and if you cancel your reservation, a new seat is immediately available online.
+It also lets them know that you are very likely to show up, meaning that they won’t sell your seat to someone else.
+You're much less likely to be denied boarding by checking-in online.
+Plus, if you cancel your reservation, a new seat is immediately available online.

-Why is it good for you as well?
+Why is it Good for You as Well?

 You can check-in from anywhere you want, as long as you can connect to the internet and go to the airline’s website.
 You can also do it using your smartphone, and although the responsiveness of some airlines’ websites can be improved, the increasing popularity of airline apps seems to solve that.